amarjeet4u/laundrify_ait/ait_laundry/readme.txt

 LAUNDRIFY – Hostel Laundry Management Frontend
 Project Overview
-LAUNDRIFY is a student-developed web-based frontend for hostel laundry services at AITS.
+LAUNDRIFY is a student-developed web-based frontend for hostel laundry services at AIT Pune.
 It streamlines laundry requests, complaints, and service status updates using intuitive interfaces and modern design.
 Built with standard HTML and CSS, the project is optimized for teamwork, learning, and deployment on free hosting platforms.

 Features
 User Dashboard: View laundry status, laundry history, and annual fee details.